sagieppel/Im2Sim-From-image-to-coding-the-simulation-of-the-physical-system-in-the-image-using-VLM/README.md

 ​

 ​![](/Results.jpg)
-__Some examples of the results, top real photo, bottom image that was generated  by the simulation of the system in the real photo__
+__Figure 2: Some examples of the results, top real photo, bottom image that was generated  by the simulation of the system in the real photo__

 ​